chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**

-In fact, Au provides the _best_ single file solution, because it generates a manifest comment which lists the precise release number or git commit used, the presence or absence of I/O, and the units which were selected, bringing clarity and traceability to your repo.
-It's automatically generated, so it's never stale!
+In fact, Au provides the _best_ single file solution, because it includes a manifest comment which lists the precise release number or git commit used, the presence or absence of I/O, and the units which were selected, bringing clarity and traceability to your repo.
+It's automatically generated, so it's never stale or inaccurate!

-We provide pre-generated single-file versions on our documentation site which include just the SI base units.
-That's why the abstract claims you can be up and running in less time than it takes to read the abstract.
+Our doc site includes pre-generated single-file versions with just the SI base units.
+That's why the abstract claims you can be up and running in less time than it takes to _read_ the abstract.
 Of course, you're better off taking 10 minutes to make the custom version that meets your needs best.

-But the beauty of this hybrid approach is that you can use the single file version to get started quickly.
+The beauty of this hybrid approach is that you can use the single file version to get started quickly.
 You'll obtain probably 95% of the benefits.
 Then you can bother setting up the full install _only when you need it_, if ever.